 |

-I am Nikolas' and Yiannis' father.
-I am also a professor in the Department of Computing
+father.
+I am also a professor in the Department of Computer Science and

-Science and Engineering at Chalmers University.
-I am the co-leader of the Distributed
+the co-leader of the Distributed Computing and

-Computing and Systems Research Group.
+Systems Research Group.
 Formerly I was with these institutes.

 My CV in pdf can be found here.